Authentication firm Okta probes report of digital breach | Technology

 Authentication firm Okta probes report of digital breach

 Authentication services provider Okta Inc is investigating a report of a digital breach, the company said on Tuesday, after hackers posted screenshots showing what they claimed was its internal company environment.
-A hack at Okta could have major consequences because thousands of other companies rely on the San Francisco-based firm to manage access to their own networks and applications.
+A hack at Okta could have major consequences because thousands of other companies, such as FedEx, Moody's and T-Mobile, rely on the San Francisco-based firm to manage access to their own networks and applications.

 In a statement, Okta official Chris Hollis said the breach could be related to an earlier incident in January, which was contained.
 Okta had detected an attempt to compromise the account of a third party customer support engineer at the time, said Hollis.